cau-se/esm-architecture-analysis-replication-package/README.md

 ```
 mkdir replication
 cd replication
-mkdir install experiments
+mkdir install experiments data
 ```

-Then move the `esm-architecture-analyisis-replication-package` directory into the replication package.
+Then move the `esm-architecture-analyisis-replication-package` (replication package) directory into the `${REPLICATION_DIR}`.

 ### Installing Java

-You need to install a Java runtime (at least Java 11 when you use the pre packaged tools or Java 8 when you build the code yourself).
+You need to install a Java runtime (at least Java 11).
+Follow the instructions for your respective operating system.
+Most Linux distributions provide suitable Java runtimes and SDKs.

 ### OceanDSL-Tools

-Installing OceanDSL-Tools from the *archive*:
+Installing OceanDSL-Tools from the *archive* in the **replication package**:

 ```
 tar -xvpf oceandsl-tools.tgz